daattali/beautiful-jekyll/_posts/2017-05-03-GettingStarted.md

 - "/img/gantt-chart-excel-templates-2010.jpg" : "Sample of Gantt Chart Template"
 ---
 ￼
-￼The following article covers what will happen once you onboard the Project Manager.
-This is the initiation and planning phases of the project.
+The initiation and planning phases of the project begin as soon as you hire your project manager.
 This includes establishing what is going to get done, what is the budget, getting the team and vendors onboard and establishing the objectives and key deliverables.
-We will also setup the communication and Project Management communication and collaboration tools.
+He will also setup the communication and Project Management communication and collaboration tools.

-The Project Manager will send a questionnaire to the client, plus have 1 or 2 meetings to gather information about the project from the client.
+The Project Manager will send a questionnaire to the client, plus have 1 or 2 meetings to gather information about the project.
 In 5-7 business days, the Project Manager will have the project initiated and once you approve, we are ready to start work.

 ### The client needs to provide